Think, Learn, Act Climate!

 Get your Certificate

 Certificate will be available upon completion of the course.
-Once you have completed 70% of the activities (including video lectures and exercises) and have uploaded your own climate change project, you will receive a certificate of completion.
+Once you have completed 70% of the activities (including quizzes, video lectures and exercises), you will receive a certificate of completion.

-This course will launch in the Spring of 2019!
+This course will launch in the Autumn of 2019!